praw-dev/asyncpraw/docs/package_info/contributing.rst

 Testing
 -------

-Contributions to PRAW requires 100% test coverage as reported by `Coveralls
+Contributions to asyncpraw requires 100% test coverage as reported by `Coveralls
-<https://coveralls.io/github/praw-dev/praw>`_.
+<https://coveralls.io/github/asyncpraw-dev/asyncpraw>`_.
 If you know how to add a
 feature, but aren't sure how to write the necessary tests, please open a PR anyway so we can work with you to write the necessary tests.

 Running the Test Suite
 ~~~~~~~~~~~~~~~~~~~~~~

-`Travis CI <https://travis-ci.org/praw-dev/praw>`_ automatically runs all
+`Travis CI <https://travis-ci.org/asyncpraw-dev/asyncpraw>`_ automatically runs all
 updates to known branches and pull requests.
 However, it's useful to be able to
 run the tests locally.
 The simplest way is via: